Indu Prakash Singh

 Indu Prakash Singh (I. P. Singh; 23 July 1931 – 16 August 2002) was an Indian philosopher, economist, politician, scholar, author and former diplomat with the Indian Foreign Service.
 He served as General Secretary of the Indian National Congress (Socialist) and was also a member of the National Executive of the Bharatiya Janata Party.
-He served as Indian Ambassador to Nepal in 2000.
+He was appointed as Indian Ambassador to Nepal in 2001.

-He died in office on 16 August 2002 after a long battle with Cancer.
+He died in office on 16 August 2002 after a long battle with cancer.

 Early life

 Indu Prakash Singh was born in the city of Jaunpur, in the Indian state of Uttar Pradesh to Dayawati Singh and Bhagwati Din Singh who was a Barrister at the time of the British Raj.
 His grandfather Suraj Bali Singh was a freedom fighter in the Indian independence movement.

 He finished his schooling from Madho Patti, Jaunpur, from where he did his undergraduate degree at Tilakdhari College, Jaunpur.
 He went on to do a M.A degree in Philosophy from Allahabad University from where he also received his PHd in 1958.